tsleung/reactive-docgen/detailed-setup.md

 ## Troubleshooting

-*   **`ModuleNotFoundError: No module named 'dotenv'`:** Make sure that you have installed the required libraries: `pip install google-generativeai python-dotenv`.
+*   **`ModuleNotFoundError: No module named 'dotenv'`:** Make sure that you have installed the required libraries: `pip install google-genai python-dotenv`.
 *   **`GEMINI_API_KEY` not set:** Make sure to create the `.env` file and set the `GEMINI_API_KEY` variable if you are using the Gemini API.
 *   **Ollama not working:** Ensure Ollama is installed and running, and that you have downloaded a model using `ollama pull <model_name>`.
 *   **`RdgParserError: Template must be supplied when using the GEMINIPROMPT`**: Make sure that the template argument is included when calling the `GEMINIPROMPT` formula.
 Example: `GEMINIPROMPT(template="your template here", input="input.md")`